Save thousands of dollars establishing a new Tax Residency

 Certain countries, such as Antigua, will allow you to be a tax resident for as little as 30 days per year…

 This is a high-level overview.
 Tax residency laws vary between countries and the process of changing your tax residency may not be as simple as it seems.
-Most jurisdictions will require meeting certain requirements and residency tests, and if you take the wrong decision you may end being subject to tax in both countries.
+Most jurisdictions will require meeting certain requirements and residency tests, and if you take the wrong decision you may end up being subject to tax in both countries.
 To get a true answer, you need to look at the tax treaties and other bilateral agreements.

-This is why we highly recommend that get proper tax and legal advice, and that you check and pass statutory residence tests and determine whether your current country of residence has tax treaties that may facilitate the process, help you avoid double taxation and gives you clarity about your tax situation while allowing you to structure your business accordingly.
+This is why we highly recommend that get proper tax and legal advice and that you check and pass statutory residence tests and determine whether your current country of residence has tax treaties that may facilitate the process, help you avoid double taxation and gives you clarity about your tax situation while allowing you to structure your business accordingly.

 There is ‘no one size fits all’ solution.
 You will also want to consider what are the countries where you collect the payments when establishing a tax residency as you wouldn’t want to be charged with a withholding tax.